SeqProFT: Sequence-only Protein Property Prediction with LoRA Finetuning: Experimental Design

-\textbf{Thermostability prediction (HumanCell)} is a regression task that predicts the thermostability of each protein sequence.
-Understanding protein thermostability is important for biotechnology applications and designing proteins with enhanced stability for therapeutic uses.
-Due to limited computing resources, we choose the smallest subset, HumanCell, from the original paper \cite{dallago2021flip}.
+\textbf{Thermostability prediction (HumanCell)}~\cite{dallago2021flip}, is a regression task that predicts the thermostability of each protein sequence.
+Understanding protein thermostability is important for biotechnology applications and for designing proteins with enhanced stability for therapeutic uses.
+Due to limited computing resources, we choose the smallest subset, HumanCell.

-\textbf{GB1 Fitness prediction (GB1)}, proposed in \cite{dallago2021flip}, is a regression task where the model learns the epistatic interactions between mutations.
+\textbf{GB1 Fitness prediction (GB1)}~\cite{dallago2021flip}, is a regression task where the model learns the epistatic interactions between mutations.
 This is vital for engineering proteins with desired properties.

-\textbf{Fluorescence Landscape Prediction (FLU)}, introduced in \cite{rao2019tape}, is another regression task.
+\textbf{Fluorescence Landscape prediction (FLU)}~\cite{rao2019tape}, is another regression task.
 The dataset is partitioned based on the Hamming distances between the parent green fluorescent protein (GFP) and its mutants.
-The training set includes mutants with a Hamming distance of 3 from the parent GFP, while the test set comprises more distant variants with four or more mutants.
+The training set includes mutants with a Hamming distance of 3 from the parent GFP, while the test set comprises more distant variants with four or more mutations.
 Predicting this landscape helps identify mutations that enhance or impair protein performance.

-\textbf{Solubility prediction (eSOL)} aims to predict protein solubility, which is a key factor in their expression, purification, and functionality.
-The eSOL dataset was first introduced in \cite{niwa2009esol}.
-This regression task is essential for understanding diseases caused by protein aggregation.

-For EC, GO and Fold, we use the dataset splits from GearNet~\cite{zhang2023gearnet}.
+For EC, GO, and Fold, we use the dataset splits from GearNet~\cite{zhang2023gearnet}.
 For SS, Loc, and FLU, we follow the dataset splits provided in Ankh~\cite{elnaggar2023ankh}.
-For HumanCell and GB1, we adopt the dataset splits from FLIP~\cite{dallago2021flip}, and for eSOL, we adopt the splits from \cite{chen2023hybridgcn}.
+For HumanCell and GB1, we adopt the dataset splits from FLIP~\cite{dallago2021flip}.